Are you accepting new clients?

 It is normal for clients to feel anxious when seeing a sex therapist, especially for the first time.
 Many people have trouble talking about sex at all, so discussing it with a stranger may feel awkward.
 However, most sex therapists recognize this and try to make their clients feel comfortable.
 Often, early sessions begin with questions about the client’s health and sexual background, sex education, beliefs about sex, and the client’s specific sexual concerns.

 What types of couples/relationships do you work with?

 The relationships/couples I work with come from diverse backgrounds with regards to race, ethnicity, religion, gender, and sexual orientation.
 In addition, the intimate relationships I work with present in a variety of different types of relationships.
 Intimate partners may engage in therapy in their early dating stages, for pre-marital work, for marital therapy/coaching, or for long-term relationship therapy/coaching.
 I also work with friendship relationships, work relationships, or really any sort of relational context where all of you would like to work on relating with each other more effectively (whatever that may look like in terms of goals).

 Do you offer home appointments?

 Yes, concierge services (house calls) are currently provided.
 I empathize with clients who have busy schedules and discreet privacy concerns.
 Additional fees apply to in-home services and are based on location and other additional costs/accommodations.
-I have been fully vaccinated since early January 2021 and received my booster shot in October 2021.
 At this time, COVID precautions must be discussed prior to the appointment.
+I received my first vaccine dose in 2020 and have been fully vaccinated since early January 2021.
+I received my 1st booster shot in October 2021.
+I have rapid tests on hand for day-of testing.
 Concierge services have a 72 hour cancellation policy (rather than 24 hours).